-- For continuing A./B.S. and BLS students, official transcripts for pre- approved transfer credit MUST be received by UMW by November 15 for spring and summer courses taken in the same calendar year.
+- For continuing B.A., B.S., BLS, and BSN students, official transcripts for pre- approved transfer credit MUST be received by UMW by November 15 for spring and summer courses taken in the same calendar year.

-- For continuing A./B.S. and BLS students, official transcripts for approved transfer credit MUST be received by UMW by April 15 for fall courses taken in the previous calendar year.
+- For continuing B.A., B.S., BLS, and BSN students, official transcripts for approved transfer credit MUST be received by UMW by April 15 for fall courses taken in the previous calendar year.

 If the official transcript from the other institution is received by UMW by the appropriate deadline, the pre-approved credits on which the student has earned a grade of C (2.00) or better, will be recorded on the student’s permanent record at the University of Mary Washington